 Of course, you can also run freely through the wildflower paths as my son did with youthful abandon!

 In the fall, the grasses start to brown and die down.
-They are burned to the ground on a very wet winter’s day.
+They are burned to the ground on a very wet winter’s day and the ground rests until spring!

 I hope you’ve enjoyed this meander into the world of labyrinths.
 Your comments and musings are welcome!